petabi/sniffles/README.md

 - version: 4 for IP version 4, 6 for IP version 6.
            Defaults to version 4.

-Ambigous notation for ranges and lists:
+Ambigous notation for ranges, lists, sets:

 Range Notation:
   [x:y]  means from x to y (inclusive).

-list notation:
+List notation:
-  [x,y] means x or y.
+  [x,y] means list of values greater than or equal to x and smaller than or equal to y

+Set notation:
+  {x1,x2,x3,x4} means a set of value x1, x2, x3, x4.
+It
+  will generate a subset set of original set.

 Please look at the example feature sets in the example_features folder for further examples.